dchid/AWS-Notes/OtherServices.md

     - Recommended to have 3 access nodes
 - *Tag Editor* is used to create and edit tags for AWS resources
 - *QuickSight* is a serverless ML powered service for making interactive dashboards
+- *AWS Glue* is a managed serverless ETL platform

 ## AppConfig